 When I began my practice in 1996 silicone gel implants were still off the market in the United States.
 They had been removed from the market by the FDA in 1992 over concerns that they may be linked to autoimmune disorders.
 Large groups of women with and without silicone implants were studied.
 In each group, some women did develop these disorders, but the numbers were the same with or without implants.
 Because a link could not be established implants were allowed back on the market.
-All new implants on the market today feature a stronger outer shell and a cohesive silicone.
+All new implants on the market today feature a stronger outer shell and cohesive silicone.

 What Are the Advantages of Silicone Gel Breast Implants?

-Silicone gel breast implants are softer and considered to create a much more realistic look than can be achieved with saline implants.
-Think of a saline implant like a glorified water baloon.
+Silicone gel breast implants are softer and are considered to create a much more realistic look than can be achieved with saline implants.
+Think of a saline implant like a glorified water balloon.
 Silicone implants feel softer and more natural.
 It is often more difficult to discern silicone gel breast implants from actual breast tissue.
 Silicone gel breast implants also move with the body in a more natural way and take on a more natural-looking shape.

 In addition, silicone gel breast implants are far less likely to show the effects of rippling, which is more common with saline implants.
 This is especially important to very thin women who have only a small amount of breast tissue to cover the implant.

 Contact our office for more information about the advantages of silicone gel breast implants.